From here, you can download the necessary predictors to implement the equations from my book “MATH to WIN: Football.”

 homeSCHT: Same as the above but for the first half only.

-homeXgoals: Has the same principles as the first one, but I calculate it using the SHOTS and SHOTS on TARGET if provided, trying to measure the efficiency of a team’s offense and defense.
+homeXgoals: It has the same principles as the first one, but I calculate it using the SHOTS and SHOTS on TARGET if provided, trying to measure the efficiency of a team’s offense and defense.
 You will notice for some divisions has the same value as the homeSCFT; this happens when the SHOTS and SHOTS on TARGET data are not available.

 homeSCprob: Combining all available data, I try to predict the team’s percentage to score at least one goal in the game.